JoaoVitorAlcure/File-Organizer/README.md

 ## Learning

-I've learned more about operations in the OS, like listing files, moving them, finding their extensions
+I've learned more about operations in the OS, like listing files, moving them, finding their extensions.